GroupProject2020/Ovito/doc/python/introduction/overview.rst

 that act on the data in some way.
 The result of this sequence of modifiers is dynamically computed and displayed in the interactive viewports of OVITO.

-The Python interface of OVITO let's you build data pipelines in the same way by setting up a sequence of modifiers and configuring their parameters.
+The Python interface of OVITO let's you construct data pipelines in the same way by setting up a sequence of modifiers and configuring their parameters.
 The data pipeline is represented by an instance of the :py:class:`~ovito.pipeline.Pipeline` Python class, which manages the list of applied modifiers.
-Furthermore, a data pipeline is always associated with some kind of *data source*, which is a separate object providing or producing the input data that will be passed to the pipeline's first modifier.
+Furthermore, a data pipeline always has some type of *data source*, which is a separate object providing or generating the input data that will be passed to the pipeline's first modifier.
 Typically, the data source is an instance of the :py:class:`~ovito.pipeline.FileSource` class, which is responsible for loading the data from an external file on disk.